Everything Lean For Leaders And Their Teams

 In a Lean company, two things happen.
 The first is that workstation ownership by individuals diminishes, and they become team responsibilities.
 This is the result of a higher level of job rotation, cross training, and flexing production teams as demand varies.
 This, in turn, requires a higher degree of standardization.

 The second big shift is that workstations become designed to suit the process rather than the process being installed onto an existing work platform.
 You will see a higher number of small, dedicated work areas.
-A 6 foot long bench may be replaces with three smaller custom work stations on wheels that can be easily moved around.
+A 6-foot-long bench may be replaced with three smaller custom workstations on wheels that can be easily moved around.
 These workstations are often designed from scratch using products like Creform or B-Line.

 Of note, far less space is required on Lean workstations than those in other companies simply because there is less work-in-process to store.
 It is common to see a workspace with no flat surfaces, and only a small fixture in the center of the bench to hold a product.

-Workstations in Lean offices typically exhibit more standardization in terms of 5S than non-Lean organization, and there may be a shift to open workspaces or lower cubicle walls, but swapping desks is still uncommon.
-People will flex to help other areas, but it is generally done from their own work area.
-Computer systems, however, mimic much of the standardization that custom designed shop floor workstations provide.
+Workstations in Lean offices typically exhibit more standardization in terms of 5S than non-Lean organization.
+There may also be a shift to open workspaces or lower cubicle walls.

 3 Comments